kedro-org/kedro/docs/source/logging/index.md

 If the `KEDRO_LOGGING_CONFIG` environment variable is not set, Kedro will use the [default logging configuration](https://github.com/kedro-org/kedro/blob/main/kedro/framework/project/default_logging.yml).
 ```

+### Change the verbosity of specific parts of Kedro

 One can also customise logging at the runtime and redefine the logging configuration provided in the `logging.yml`.
-In the example below we change a logging level to `WARNING` for the `kedro.io.data_catalog` component, so the setting is only applied to the `kedro.io.data_catalog` logger and for the rest of the components the default settings provided via `logging.yml` are remained unchanged.
+In the example below we change a logging level to `WARNING` for the `kedro.io.data_catalog` component logger specifically, the logging for the rest of the components will remain unchanged.
 The same can be done for higher/lower-level components without affecting the top-level.

 ```python